-There might be a bit if a sensory issue at play here; exuding warmth seems like it would require opening the senses in a way that can feel overwhelming for me.
+There might be a bit of a sensory issue at play here; exuding warmth seems like it would require opening the senses in a way that can feel overwhelming for me.
 The very thought of opening my spirit to strangers or acquaintances feels vulnerable, even dangerous.
 If I let them in, can I get them out again?
-When a chatterbox gets going on me, I get overwhelmed and extricating myself is difficult.
+When a chatterbox gets going on me, I get overwhelmed, and extricating myself is difficult.
 Seems wisest not to let a conversation get started at all.

 At the same time, I often feel like I have nothing to say.
 Introverts are well-known for eschewing small talk.
 I am no different, but it’s not just that I dislike it.
 It’s that after about three exchanges, I’ve exhausted my capacity for it.
 Then, as the conversation awkwardly trails off, I feel foolish and inept.

 I'm not sure what to think about this.
-In deep discussions I have plenty to say—I have to cut myself off sometimes for fear of dominating the conversation.
+In deep discussions, I have plenty to say — I have to cut myself off sometimes for fear of dominating the conversation.
 But for whatever reason, I run out of small talk quickly, and the resulting silence is neither warm nor welcoming.
 It's just weird.

-In some ways nurture is obviously a player.
+In some ways, nurture is obviously a player.
 My family of origin had many fine qualities, but warmth was not among them.
-We were not huggy, we did not express affection, we supported each other in only the most cerebral ways.
-In addition, I grew up in New York City, where the sheer density of humanity requires you maintain an invisible bubble of privacy around yourself.
+We were not huggy, we did not express affection, and we supported each other in only the most cerebral ways.
+In addition, I grew up in New York City, where the sheer density of humanity requires you to maintain an invisible bubble of privacy around yourself.

-Nature and nurture come together powerfully in my exceeding—possibly excessive—pickiness about where I put my time and energy.
+Nature and nurture come together powerfully in my exceeding — possibly excessive — pickiness about where I put my time and energy.
 I rarely plunge into friendliness without assessing a person for a while from safely within my introvert force field.
 Before I let down my guard, I have to decide whether to invest.
 And I can't exude warmth from within the bubble.

-The truth I have to face is that I don’t seem warm because I’m not.
-And I seem judgmental because I am, though I'm not judging people objectively, but only as to whether they suit me, personally.
+The truth I have to face is that I don’t seem warm, because I’m not.
+And I seem judgmental, because I am, though I'm not judging people objectively, but only as to whether they suit me personally.

 I do like people.
 Really.
-But often, just from a distance.
+But often just from a distance.